VISIONAI/VMXdocs/docs/index.md

 Docker, please refer to our Dockerfile to see the required packages and libraries.

-### Defaults MCR Location
+### Default MCR Location

 VMX server will look for the MCR inside the following default
 locations:

-OS | Default MCR location
+  |
 ------- | ---------
-Linux    | Brought in as a volume from visionai/vmxmcr to `/root/MATLAB/` Mac OS X | `/Applications/MATLAB/MATLAB_Compiler_Runtime/`
+Linux    | A volume from visionai/vmxmcr to `/root/MATLAB/`
+Mac OS X | `/Applications/MATLAB/MATLAB_Compiler_Runtime/`

+##

-The MCR field of the VMX `config.json` configuration file (See [Configuring VMX](#configuration)) points to the MCR directory and can be set to anything you like if you choose to install the MCR in an unorthodox location.
+The MCR field of the VMX `config.json` configuration file (See [Configuring VMX](VMXserver.md)) points to the MCR directory and can be set to anything you like if you choose to install the MCR in a different location.

 ### Mac OS X notes